tinko26/ao/docs/api/src/ao_sys/ao_stream.h.md

     ao_stream_t *   stream;
 };
 ```

-This type represents the pushing to a stream.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `count` | The number of bytes that have been pushed to the stream. |